dbgjerez/workshop-tekton-argocd/README.md

 Define a series of ```tasks``` to build a specific application or functional unit.
 A pipeline can be launched manually using ```PipelineRun``` or using an event.

-In our case, we're using the previous tasks definition to define the following steps in our pipeline:
+In our case, we're using the previous task definitions to define the following steps in our pipeline:

 // todo include the image

 ### Triggers

 ## Continous Deployment with ArgoCD (CD)